fmedrano2019/TraderJoes/approach.md

         - Relative Strength Index
         - Simple Moving Averages for Close and Volume
         - Moving Average Convergence/Divergence
-    - Below demonstrates an example of the use of technical indicators by showing the correlation of SMA 7 (Green), SMA 21 (Red), Upper Band (Cyan), Lower Band (Cyan), and Closing Price of $AAPL (Dark Blue) over last 400 days.
+    - Below demonstrates an example of the use of technical indicators over the last 400 days by showing the correlation of:
+        - SMA 7 (Green)
+        - SMA 21 (Red)
+        - Upper Band + Lower Band (Cyan)
+        - Closing Price of $AAPL (Dark Blue)

     ![Correlation of Techinical Indicators](TechnicalIndicatorCorrelation.png)
 - Feature Extraction (***Note:*** *While attempted, autoencoding did not offer tangible model improvements*)
     - An autoencoder is used to produce a set of compressed features from the combination of basic and technical indicators.